Travel Insurance for Canada

 Rental vehicle excess

-If you have an accident with your rental car then you’re covered against the rental company’s insurance excess payment.
+If you have an accident in your rental car, your policy can cover you up to the amount listed on your policy against the rental company’s insurance excess payments.

 Easily compare Travel insurance quotes